 - A Tax score of 1 means the investment is taxed at the highest possible rate and there’s nothing you can do about it.
 A Tax score of 10 means the investment is generating the lowest tax liability possible or you can do things to lower the tax liability.

 To make the ranking as realistic as possible, every score is relative to each other.
 Further, the return criteria are based on trying to generate $10,000 a year in passive income.

 Let’s look at my overall Best Passive Income Investments ranking chart.
 It has recently been updated to account for the ever-changing economic environment.
 Interest rates will likely stay low for a while, which makes generating meaningful passive income harder.

-Compared to the previous best passive income investments chart, Fixed Income / Bonds moved down from 3rd best to 5th best due to rising rates and low yields.
-While Physical Real Estate moved up from 5th best to 3rd best partly due to rising inflation.
-Inflation is likely going to stay elevated for 2022 due to a surge in energy prices and commodities.
+Compared to the previous best passive income investments chart, Fixed Income / Bonds moved down from 3rd best to 5th best.
+While Physical Real Estate moved up from 5th best to 3rd best partly due to higher net rental yields and lower prices.
+Inflation is elevated in 2023, but is finally coming down.